EXCLUSIVE-IMF eyes expanded access to emergency aid for food shocks - sources

 Food is the single largest category in inflation baskets - the selection of goods used to calculate the cost of living - in many developing nations, accounting for around half in countries like India or Pakistan and on average for some 40% in low-income countries, IMF data shows.

-(Reporting by Andrea Shalal in Washington and Jorgelina do Rosario in London, editing by Karin Strohecker and Diane Craft)
+(Reporting by Andrea Shalal in Washington and Jorgelina do Rosario in London, editing by Karin Strohecker, Diane Craft and Aurora Ellis)

 ((andrea.shalal@tr.com; +1 202-815-7432;))